huolter/MEDITRON/readme.md

 ## Overview

 MEDITRON is a sophisticated, multi-stage AI system designed to assist in medical consultations.
-It simulates a patient interaction, performs in-depth medical research, and provides a comprehensive assessment for medical professionals.
+It facilitates AI driven patient interaction, performs in-depth medical research, and provides a comprehensive assessment.
 The system leverages several cutting-edge AI models and APIs, including ElevenLabs (for conversational AI and text-to-speech), Perplexity AI (for initial research), and Fal.ai's Any-LLM (for a diverse range of medical perspectives).

 <div align="center">
   <img src="images/diagram.png" alt="Descriptive text for the image" width="500"/>